reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 </DeepDive>

-### Custom Hooks let you share stateful logic, not state itself {/*custom-hooks-let-you-share-stateful-logic-not-state-itself*/}
+### Custom Hooks let you share stateful logic, not State itself {/*custom-hooks-let-you-share-stateful-logic-not-state-itself*/}

 In the earlier example, when you turned the network on and off, both components updated together.
-However, it's wrong to think that a single `isOnline` state variable is shared between them.
+However, it's wrong to think that a single `isOnline` State variable is shared between them.
 Look at this code:

 ```js {2,7}
 function StatusBar() {